Moritzkaufold/HSG-Mosaic-2020/README.md

 2. Numpy and Pillow (PIL) packages need to be installed on computer locally (https://pypi.org/project/Pillow/)

-3. Copy the code from "Create_Mosaic" into your IDE and save the file in the same folder as the "Colour_Spectrum_Target"-image and "Bees"-folder
+3. Copy the code from "Create_Mosaic.py" into your IDE and save the file in the same folder as the "Colour_Spectrum_Target"-image and "Bees"-folder

 4. Run the code file that you just saved (e.g. from terminal).
 It might take a few minutes to load.
 Afterward click on the newly created "Output"-image and the mosaic should appear :)